Dance on Sunset: Karen Chuang

 Karen Chuang was born on March 26, 1990, in San Jose, California.
 She graduated summa cum laude with a B.A. in business economics from UCLA, where she was the executive director for its premiere hip-hop team, NSU Modern.
 She is now pursuing a career as a professional dancer and is represented by Clear Talent Group.
 Her credits include Grey's Anatomy, Glee, The White House, The Ellen Show, Willow Smith, Cher Lloyd, and Nicki Minaj's "Pink Friday Reloaded" World Tour (2013).
 She has danced alongside Lady Gaga at the 2013 MTV VMAs and in her "G.U.Y." music video, and performed with Kanye West on his "Yeezus" Tour (2014).
 She is also a member of Entity Contemporary Dance Company.
 Karen's technical background and diverse training create a unique hip-hop-inspired contemporary style, which she enjoys exploring and sharing with fellow dancers.
 She currently subs regularly at Edge Performing Arts Center in Los Angeles, California, and Movement Lifestyle in North Hollywood, California.
 In addition to her artistic aspirations, Karen also has a passion for fashion and was an assistant to the PR Coordinator at Versace from 2011 to 2012.
+From 2023-2024, she became a backup dancer for Taylor Swift's The Eras Tour.